davidkhala/databricks-common/genie/README.md

 - `SELECT` privilieges on Unity Catalog data objects.

 ## (Genie) Knowledge store: the knowledge base
+>
+> Genie automatically stores example values and creates value dictionaries for eligible columns as you add tables to the space.

 - Edit metadata:
   - in **Configure** > **Data**.